 CJ Bentley is a Behaviorist at the Michigan Human Society.
 Here are a few of her favorite ways to ease into the introductions:

-- Let your cat sniff and lie on the new cat's blanket, and vice versa.
+- Let your cat sniff and lie on your new cat's blanket, and vice versa.
 This is a simple way to get them accustomed to one another's scents.

-- Confine your cat while the new cat roams your home, then switch.
-This allows the new cat to explore her surroundings on her own terms while your cat gets used to the scent of another animal in his space.
+- Confine your cat while your new cat roams your home, then switch.
+This allows the new cat to explore her surroundings on its own terms while your cat gets used to the scent of another animal in his or her space.

 - Make feeding time social time.
 Put their food bowls on either side of a closed door so the cats can smell each other while they eat.
 "This helps the kitties associate something good, dinner time!, with the smell of each other," says Bentley.